One of the smallest indoor gardening pests, spider mites can also be one of the most devastating to your plants.

 - Fox Farm Force of Nature :1.5 oz / gallon

-Final Thoughts On How To Get Rid Of Spider Mites
+Final Thoughts On How To Kill Spider Mites

-If you follow the steps outlined here, you should be able to prevent, identify, and remove spider mites should the time come.
+Following these steps will help you be able to prevent, identify, and remove spider mites should the time come.
 These are just one of many common indoor gardening pests.

 If you want help battling spider mites, and are unsure which course of action you should take, you are not alone.
 Our expert growing staff is available at 888-815-9763.